three.js ON GITHUB - WHERE THE MAGIC HAPPENS!

 The src/ Folder

 The uncompiled three.js source files are all contained here, in the src/ folder.
-While you are learning to use three.js you won’t need to look in here that often, but as you become more proficient you will start to need to know how the actual three.js code is implemented.
+While you are learning to use three.js you won’t need to look in here that often, but as you become more proficient you’ll probably need to know how the actual three.js code is implemented.
 To make things easier, every docs page has a direct link to the relevant file in the src/ folder.

 There are a couple of other folders in addition to the ones mentioned above.
 We won’t be covering them further in this book, but you may find their contents useful: